0fajarpurnama0/0fajarpurnama0.github.io/library/training/cultivation/index.md

 * *Analogy:* Boiling water.
 The steam (Qi) forces the lid (Skin) open.

 3. **The Result:** You should feel a sudden drop in core temperature (as energy leaves) but the air around your skin becomes hot.
-* *Route 0 Failure:* Fajar does this when he panics.
-He dumps all his energy out, sweats profusely, and passes out.
-This is "Leaking," not "Touki."

 ### 🔵 Step 2: The Containment (The Second Skin)